5avire/Savvyness/content/posts/upload1.md

 +++
 date = '2025-11-12T22:27:09+05:45'
-title = " The truth about Blood "
+title = " Rh null : The rarest blood type "
 +++

 # Approximately only one in six million people have the blood type : Rh Null.
-# Scientists are trying to artificially make this blood type.

 Blood transfusion have changed the way modern treatments work.
 Anyone who is ever injured and in need of blood can just simply get it by transfusing it.